 The term “The Real McCoy” came out of this era.
 It’s attributed to Captain William S. McCoy who facilitated a significant portion of the rum-running from ships during Prohibition.
 He would never water down his imports, making his the “real” thing.

-McCoy, a non-drinker himself, began running rum from the Caribbean to Florida shortly after the Prohibition began.
+McCoy, a non-drinker himself, began running rum from the Caribbean to Florida shortly after Prohibition began.
 One encounter with the Coast Guard shortly thereafter stopped McCoy from completing runs of his own.
-The innovative McCoy set up a network of smaller ships that would meet his boat just outside U.S. waters and carry his supplies into the country.
+However, he was quite innovative in setting up a network of smaller ships that would meet his boat just outside U.S. waters and carry his supplies into the country.

 Shh!
 It's a Speakeasy

 Speakeasies were often unmarked establishments or were behind or underneath legal businesses.
 Corruption was rampant at the time and raids were common.
-Owners would bribe police officers to ignore their business or to give them notice of when a raid was planned.
+Owners would bribe police officers to ignore their business or give advanced warning of when a raid was planned.